project-team-player/wikia/wireframes/styleguide.md

 ## Colors

-- Off-white/light grey: #F9F8F7, used as background for the main body of the site
+- Off-white/light grey: #EBEBEB, used as background for the main body of the site
 - Black: #232323
 - White: #F9F8F7
 - Red: #D0021B